meaton212/Raman_Code_Analysis/README.md

 The data for each spectra is plotted as a point.
 The data for each file is fit to a linear regression, with the linear regression line overlayed with the data.
 The data for each file is plot on the same graph, with a different color for each file.

-#### Spectra
+##### Spectra
 The plots of spectra (intensity vs. raman shift (cm<sup>-1</sup>)) will be saved as the following:
 * Average spectra of each file.
 A single curve for each file on a single plot.
 Saved as "Avg Spectra.imgtype"
 * raw data (if raw = 1).
 Each spectra in a file is plot on a single subplot, with a subplot for each file.
 Saved as "Raw Data.imgtype"
 * normalized spectra (if norm = 1).
 Each spectra in a file is plot on a single subplot, with a subplot for each file.
 Saved as "Normalized Data.imgtype"
 * The spectral regions chosen for G, D and 2D bands in intensity calculation (if rng=1).
 Each spectra in a file is plot on a single subplot, with a subplot for each file.
 Saved as "SpecRangeIR.imgtype"
 * The RBM regions with the selected peaks chosen for each spectra marked (if rbm = 1 and peaks = 1).
 Each spectra in a file is plot on a single subplot, with a subplot for each file.
 Saved as "Peak Data.imgtype"
 * The Lorentian fit curves overlayed over normalized spectra for the G band, D band, and 2D band (if lorentz = 1).
 Each band is plot in a subplot, with each spectra for each region in each subplot.
 There is a separate graphic for each file.
-Saved as Lorentz_fit_"name"."imgtype"
+Saved as "Lorentz_fit_"ame.imgtype"

-*
+##### 2D Map
+If maps = 1, then the 2D heat map of the spectral feature defined in the map_var variable will be saved for each file as "name_2DMap_map_var.imgtype So, for a file with filename "p-G 2.txt" and name "patterned graphene" with imgtype ".svg" and map_var "I" will save as "patterned graphene_2DMap_I.svg"

+For the last file analyzed, the user can select specfic pixels from the map, and plot the spectra of the selected pixels in a new figure.
+The user can select multiple pixels and overlay the spectra.
+The Most recent figure will be saved as "SelectedSpectra.svg"